Oracle/PLSQL: Determine the length of a LONG field

 Once the above function has been created, you can reference this function in your SQL statement.
 For example,

-SELECT owner, constraint_name, Find_Length(owner, constraint_name)
+SELECT owner, constraint_name, Find_Length(owner, constraint_name) FROM ALL_CONSTRAINTS;

 This SQL statement would retrieve the owner and constraint_name fields from the ALL_CONSTRAINTS table, as well as the length of the SEARCH_CONDITION field.